 Visiting the Vatican Museums

-At the Vatican Museums, you choose from 4 different itineraries all ending with the Sistine Chapel.
+At the Vatican Museums, you choose from four different itineraries all ending with the Sistine Chapel.

 The Sistine Chapel was built from 1473-1481 as both the pope's private chapel and the venue for the election of the new pope by the cardinals.
 Michelangelo painted the famous ceiling frescoes, with the central scenes depicting creation and the story of Noah, and decorated the altar wall.
 Biblical scenes on the walls were created by several famous artists, including Perugino and Botticelli.
 See Sistine Chapel Visiting Information, Art, and History.